-It’s been a while!
-The four lectures I summarized this time focus on how to cultivate leadership and how to build a thriving culture.
-For me, there were a lot of golden nuggets in there.
+The four lectures summarized in this article focus on how to cultivate leadership and how to build a thriving culture.

 9. From Vision to Goals I